Coursescsharp/LINQFundamentalsCSharp10/README.md

 * Compares two collections for equality => Simple data types (int, decimal, etc) - check values
 * Object data types checks reference    => Use comparer class to check values in properties

+# Using Except() with integer collections

+Find all values in one list, but not the other one.
+Returns the list of exceptions.